openbmc/phosphor-power/phosphor-power-sequencer/docs/config_file/README.md

 Example:

-- `com.ibm.Hardware.Chassis.Model.Rainier4U`
+- `com.acme.Hardware.Chassis.Model.MegaServer4CPU`
-- `com.ibm.Hardware.Chassis.Model.Rainier`
+- `com.acme.Hardware.Chassis.Model.MegaServer`

-The `phosphor-power-sequencer` application converts each compatible system type into a config file name by adding a `.json` suffix.

-Example:

-- `com.ibm.Hardware.Chassis.Model.Rainier.json`
+- `com.acme.Hardware.Chassis.Model.Server`

-The application searches for a config file that exists with one of these file names.
+The `phosphor-power-sequencer` application searches for a config file name that matches one of these compatible system types.
 It searches from most specific to least specific.
 The first config file found, if any, will be used.

+For each compatible system type, the application will look for two config file
+names:

+- The complete compatible system type plus a '.json' suffix
+- The last node of the compatible system type plus a '.json' suffix

+Example:

+- `com.acme.Hardware.Chassis.Model.MegaServer4CPU.json`
+- `MegaServer4CPU.json`

 ## Contents